SummitPublicSchools/sps-nwea-map-test-session-creator/README.md

   * psycopg2
   * bs4
   * selenium
-3. Edit the `config-default.ini` file to include your own settings.
+3. Edit the `config_template.ini` file to include your own settings.
 Rename it to `config.ini`.
 4. Edit the `schools.json` file to include the grades tested at the school and the option codes in the HTML associated with each school.
 More on this below.
 5. Run the script!